spesml/spesml.github.io/2_Concepts/2_SpesMethodology/6_interface_refinement.md

 The *glass box* view reveals the *inner structure* (architecture) of the system consisting of connected and interacting elements (components and sub-systems), which can be considered as systems by themselves, with contexts and observable behavior and properties at their interface.
 This way the abstract model is applied recursively.

-To specify a system our approach provides different views on the system’s architecture:
+Our approach provides different views on the system’s architecture to specify a system:
 - Functional View
 - Logical Component View (providing the internal system structure while abstracting from implementation details)
 - Technical Component View (modeling implementation details)